By: Karen S. Hanson

 Salary increases for police are usually organized on step pay scale based on years of experience and rank.
 Each step between pay raises represents a certain number of years.
 Advance to the next step, and you get a raise of a certain percentage.
 For example, you might be able to move from Step 1 (entry-level) to Step 2 in just one year, but to get to the next pay increase at Step 3, you may have to work for several years.

-In addition to their base salary police officers commonly receive benefits such as health and life insurance, vacation, sick leave, and access to retirement plans such as a 401K plan or pension.
+In addition to their base salary police officers commonly receive benefits such as health and life insurance, vacation, sick leave and access to retirement plans such as a 401K plan or pension.

 When police officers work overtime, they may be paid time and a half for the extra hours they work.
 This can include working beyond the scheduled shift or doing extra duties such as testifying in court.